CMMS Software for Small Business

 A key benefit of maintenance management systems is its customizability.
 This means that the CMMS maintenance softwares can meet the individual needs of businesses large and small, and with differing numbers of assets, users, sites and preventive maintenance requirements.
 Automated systems also have the ability to adjust to the changing needs of organizations as they grow and reformulate.
 Utilizing a CMMS maintenance software means that the system adapts to the organization and not the organization adapting to the system.
 The following is a list of other features well suited toward small businesses:

-Cloud Based Software – Many CMMS systems offer cloud-based deployment, which means that they are accessed through a vendor’s server with all maintenance and upgrades, provided remotely.
+Cloud Based Software – Many CMMS software offer cloud-based deployment, which means that they are accessed through a vendor’s server with all maintenance and upgrades, provided remotely.
 There is no need for any in-house system support or additional security software.
 Cloud based systems take the work, worry and added costs out of maintenance and upgrades.

 User Access Capabilities – CMMSs make it possible to assign different levels of system access for users based on security, role descriptions or other considerations.
 Whereas maintenance managers can be assigned comprehensive access to the system, maintenance techs can be assigned limited access to specific areas of the system.